dino-/arch-install/README.md

 - Boot the Arch installer
 - Connect to the internet
-- Install git and ansible `pacman -Sy git ansible`
+- Install git and ansible: `pacman -Sy git ansible`
-- Clone this project `git clone https://github.com/dino-/arch-install` and enter the directory `cd arch-install`
+- Clone this project: `git clone https://github.com/dino-/arch-install` and enter the directory: `cd arch-install`
 - Edit the file `inventory/group_vars/all.yml`.
 There are many things here that will be specific to your system's hardware and how you want it set up.